El Granada, California

 El Granada is a suburban village and census-designated place (CDP) in the coastal area of northern San Mateo County, California, United States.
 The population was 5,481 at the 2020 census.
 The village is named for the city of Granada, Spain.

 Geography

-El Granada is located at (37.503766, -122.473230), on the less densely populated Pacific coast side of San Mateo County, approximately 25 mi south of San Francisco and 45 mi north of Santa Cruz, California.
-Neighboring towns include Montara and Moss Beach to the north and Half Moon Bay to the south.
+El Granada is located at (37.503766, -122.473230), on the less densely populated Pacific coast side of San Mateo County, approximately 25 mi south of San Francisco and 45 mi north of Santa Cruz.
+Neighboring towns include Princeton-by-the-Sea immediately to the west, Moss Beach to the north, and Half Moon Bay to the south.

-According to the United States Census Bureau, the CDP has a total area of 4.8 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 4.8 sqmi, all land.